 No other search platform is as fast as voice search.
-In seconds, you can say what you’re looking for out aloud and receive immediate feedback.
-For any brands or businesses, it is one of the most important assets to have.
+In seconds, you can say what you’re looking for out loud and receive immediate feedback.
+For any brand or business, it is one of the most important assets to have.
 We live in a fast-paced world; when you execute a command you’d expect the task to be done right there and then.
 With voice search, you don’t need to spend time looking for alphabets on a keyword to enter your query.

 5. Drive Traffic

 One thing that’s obvious is that businesses with voice strategies will be rewarded with higher web traffic.
 The way this works is that when a voice assistant provides an answer, it will also provide users with the ability to open the website from which the answer was derived.
 For businesses that successfully implemented voice search, this could mean an increase in traffic if you manage to grab the featured snippet position.

 What Should You Do Now To Prepare For Voice Search In 2020?